schlatterbeck/pymininec/README.rst

 For all the test examples it was carefully verified that the results are close to the original results in Basic (see `Running examples in Basic`_ to see how you can run the original Basic code in the 21th century).

-The differences are due to rounding errors in the single precision implementation in Basic compared to a double precision implementation in Python.
+Some of the differences were due to rounding errors in the single precision implementation in Basic compared to a double precision implementation in Python.
+This happened because pcbasic_ uses single precision float as the default.
+When running the Basic code with my Basic interpreter Yabasi_, the default is double precision float.

 I'm using numeric code from `numpy`_ where possible to speed up computation, e.g. solving the impedance matrix is done using
 |numpy.linalg.solve|_ instead of a line-by-line translation from Basic.
 You can verify the differences yourself.
-In the ``test`` directory there are input files with extension ``.mini`` which are intended (after conversion to carriage-return convention) to be used as input to the original Basic code.
+In the ``test`` directory there are input files with extension ``.mini`` which are intended (after conversion to carriage-return convention when using pcbasic_, Yabasi_ can use the ``.mini`` files directly) to be used as input to the original Basic code.
 The output of the Basic code is in files with the extension ``.bout`` while the output of the Python code is in files with the extension ``.pout``.
 The ``.pout`` files are compared in the